 “Transition of B cells to plasma cells is associated with loss of BCR expression.
 In the absence of opposing BCR signaling, FcγRIIb engagement by IgG immune complexes leads to plasma cell apoptosis; this negative feedback mechanism regulates plasma cell survival to prevent uncontrolled IgG production.“

 In review, antibodies are secreted by B “plasma” cells.
 Most immunologists just call them plasma cells or PC.
 It’s helpful to trace it back to it’s roots as naive B cells which are created in the bone marrow regions.
 In fact, T cells are also built from premature versions of B cells and they mature in the Thymus.
 T cells never secrete antibodies.
 They help activate B cells and also form T killers mentioned above.
-And, there are on the order of 10,000 “random” types of naive B cells, each being a little more or less likely to bind with different types of viruses and bacteria.
+And, there are on the order of 10,000 (or maybe a few orders of magnitude more) “random” types of naive B cells, each being a little more or less likely to bind with different types of viruses and bacteria.
 Of those “10,000”, only a few are likely to recognize and loosely bind with any given virus.
 Those few are the ones that mature into B plasma when they encounter the virus and become activated as mentioned above, and so on.

 The reality can be significantly different than stated here depending on the precision desired.
 Additional resources below and elsewhere can help clarify, correct, and extend this tutorial information.